- What if I need technical support or have questions about how the online submission system works?

 The entire process for recording, analyzing and submitting video is documented in the PASL Candidate and Educator Handbook.
 To summarize:

-- First get a permission form from any teacher you will record.
+- First get a permission form from any of the colleagues you will record.

 - Check the quality and reliability of any equipment you intend to use.

-- Carefully select the teachers you will observe and record.
+- Carefully select the colleagues you will observe and record.

-- Carefully plan both the practice and final recording sessions around the teachers' schedules and their respective teaching and building responsibilities.
+- Carefully plan both the practice and final recording sessions around the colleagues' schedules and their respective teaching and building responsibilities.

 - Follow the video upload requirements in the submission system.